With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 What to do in this case?

 If there is a suspicion of parenchymal bleeding, first aid is to call an ambulance.
-It should be understood that this type of blood effusion will not go away on its own.
+It should be understood that this type of bleeding will not go away on its own.
 Therefore, at the slightest suspicion, you should immediately call doctors and go to a surgical hospital.

-An accurate diagnosis will be made there and an emergency operation will be performed.
+There an accurate diagnosis will be made and emergency surgery will be performed.
 Any delay can lead to the death of a person.
-It is important to monitor the state of the body and well-being, especially if there were any injuries that could damage organs such as the liver, lungs, kidneys and spleen.
+It is important to monitor the condition of the body and well-being, especially if you have received any injuries that could damage organs such as the liver, lungs, kidneys and spleen.

-Also, the presence of hematomas and smudges on the body, pain and dizziness should alert a person and force him to seek qualified help from specialists.
-It is good if there are relatives or people nearby who are able to provide assistance.
+Also, the presence of bruises and bruises on the body, pain and dizziness should alert a person and force him to seek qualified help from specialists.
+It’s good if there are relatives or people nearby who are able to provide assistance.

 It is important to provide the patient with physical peace and emotional support.